jweaver72/EGZUMMER-WIKI/Radio-operation.md

 ## Memory channels scanning

-To start a frequency scan switch VFO to frequency mode using `3 VFO/MR` function button.
+To start a frequency scan switch the VFO to frequency mode.
 Set the start frequency.
 Set the frequency step (menu `Step`).
 Start scanning with [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing `* Scan` button.
 You can view scan lists and its channels by going to menu: `SList1` or `SList2`

 ## Common frequency/channel scanning features